michaelfarak/talon-app/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5. and Node 18.16.1

 ## Development server